stfc/PSyclone/doc/developer_guide/working_practises.rst

 Currently there are three main checks performed, in order of increasing computational cost (so that we 'fail fast'):

- 1. All links within all MarkDown files are checked;
+ 1. All links within all MarkDown files are checked.

+ 2. All examples in the Developer Guide are checked for correctness by running ``make doctest``.

- 2. All of the examples are tested (for Python versions 2.7, 3.5 and 3.8) using the ``Makefile`` in the ``examples`` directory.
+ 3. All of the examples are tested (for Python versions 2.7, 3.5 and 3.8) using the ``Makefile`` in the ``examples`` directory.
 No compilation is performed; only the ``transform`` (performs the PSyclone transformations) and ``notebook`` (runs the various Jupyter notebooks) targets are used.

- 3. The full test suite is run for Python versions 2.7, 3.5 and 3.8 but without the compilation checks.
+ 4. The full test suite is run for Python versions 2.7, 3.5 and 3.8 but without the compilation checks.

- 4. All examples in the Developer Guide are checked for correctness by running ``make doctest``.

 Since we try to be good 'open-source citizens' we do not do any compilation testing using GitHub as that would use a lot more compute time.
 Instead, it